kungfuai/sql-chemistry/RECIPES.md

 from sqlalchemy.orm import raiseload

 with AppSession("kungfu_pets") as session:
-    session.query(EmployeesModel)
+    session.query(EmployeeModel)
     .options(
-        raiseload(EmployeesModel.pets)
+        raiseload(EmployeeModel.pets)
     )
-    .all()
 ```

-Now, the EmployeesModel will raise an error when a join is attempted on PetsModel, even though they have a defined relationship.
+Now, the EmployeeModel will raise an error when a join is attempted on PetModel, even though they have a defined relationship.
 This is because we want to alert the user that perform the defined loader strategy, which in this case is the default loader strategy, lazy loading , will be expensive and is unwanted.

 If we do want to specify a specific loader strategy for this relationship, we can use the raise loader strategy to prevent all other joins.